trampgeek/moodle-qtype_coderunner/Readme.md

 ### The HTML UI plugin

-*Warning:* This difficult-to-use plugin is intended only for use by experienced CodeRunner authors who wish to implementing new user-defined question types (q.v.) in which the student answer box is replaced by an HTML form of some sort, possibly with associated JavaScript to support specialised user interface requirements.
+*Warning:* This difficult-to-use plugin is intended only for use by experienced CodeRunner authors who wish to implement new user-defined question types (q.v.) in which the student answer box is replaced by an HTML form of some sort, possibly with associated JavaScript to support specialised user interface requirements.